 Ceramic welding is today’s most effective solution for industrial high temperature furnace repair and maintenance, as well as for damaged refractory repair.
-The advanced materials and techniques used in ceramic welding help to extend the life of furnace refractories.
+These advanced materials and techniques used help to extend the life of furnace refractories.

 Because ceramic welding is a hot repair method, furnace repair work can be conducted while the furnace is hot – there is no need to cool down the surface nor shut down the furnace.
-The fact that ceramic welding can be performed during normal furnace operation is a key benefit to our customers as it helps to eliminate the potential loss of production.
+The ability to perform this process during normal furnace operation is a key benefit to our customers as it helps to eliminate the potential loss of production.

-Ceramic welding maintenance and repair solutions from Fuse Tech deliver long lasting furnace repair results – ensuring years of performance and durability.
+Fuse Tech maintenance and repair solutions deliver long lasting furnace repair results – ensuring years of performance and durability.

 HOT FACE WELDING AND COLD FACE WELDING